PM pledges a better Dhaka

 A video documentary showcasing the development projects under the Dhaka South City Corporation (DSCC) was screened at the event.

-LGRD and Cooperatives Minister Md Tazul Islam, DSCC Mayor Barrister Fazle Noor Taposh, Dhaka-8 constituency lawmaker AFM Bahauddin Nasim, and Local Government Division Secretary Muhammad Ibrahim also spoke at the function.
+LGRD and Cooperatives Minister Md Tazul Islam, DSCC Mayor Barrister Fazle Noor Taposh, Dhaka-8 MP AFM Bahauddin Nasim, and Local Government Division Secretary Muhammad Ibrahim also spoke at the function.

 Comments